ppy/osu-elastic-indexer/README.md

     schema=1 dotnet run all

 will read existing `solo_scores` in chunks and add them to the queue for indexing.
-Only scores with a corresponding `solo_scores_performance` and `phpbb_users` entries will be queued.
+Only scores with a corresponding `phpbb_users` entry will be queued.

 Extra options: